TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 System Integrity
 ================

-For software systems, there are two system states for which the integrity is
-critical: when the software is loaded into memory and when the software is executing on the hardware.
-Ensuring that the expected software is loaded into memory is referred to as load-time integrity while ensuring that the software executing is the expected software is the runtime integrity of that software.
+For software systems, there are two system states for which the integrity of the software is critical: when it is loaded into memory and when it is executing on the hardware.
+Ensuring that the expected software is loaded into memory is referred to as load-time integrity while ensuring that the software executing is the expected payload is the runtime integrity of that software.

 Load-time Integrity
 -------------------